Fox682/Projects/MS-SQL Home Lab.md

 The interface for ADS is straight forward.
 - Make sure the **Connection Type** is Microsoft SQL Server
 - **Server** needs both IP address and port using a *comma* for seperation, ie. 192.168.0.20,1433
+- **Authentication type** is SQL Login
+- **Password** is the password you used above (Database007! in this example)

+Everything else should be default and it will give you access to the Database.